 One of the great things about Palm Springs is that hiking is open year round, but if you’re going in the heat of summer, it’ll be much more intense than you expect.
 We recommend hiking in Palm Springs in late fall or spring.
 The temperatures are much more bearable and the number of tourist is much smaller.

 A bonus about visiting in spring is getting to see the desert in bloom.
 Depending on the wetness of the winter and how many seeds were able to take hold, the California super bloom is remarkable.
 We’ve been hiking in Palm Springs and at Joshua Tree National Park for it, and both locations were stunning.
 If you head north from Palm Springs, you come to 29 Palms and the entrance to Joshua Tree National Park.
-We haven’t taken the kids yet, but we’ve been twice and one of our best friends went to Joshua Tree for the Spring Superbloom and her pictures were incredible!
 If you can plan your trip during a super bloom, do it!

 How to add a Palm Springs Hiking Day to Your Travel